-Along the River: The Caloosahatchee
+Along the Caloosahatchee River in Southwest Florida

 “Hills and two Caloosahatchee rivers!
 I swear I saw it, and I also swear I wasn’t drinking.
 I was merely visiting Caloosahatchee Regional Park in rural Alva,” said Amy Bennett Williams, author of Along the Caloosahatchee River.